 Besides pain management with marijuana, the next most sought treatment is for Glaucoma.
-According to a research report, marijuana and THC has shown signs of lowered intraocular pressure (IOP) which is a key contributor to glaucoma.
+According to a research report, marijuana and THC have shown signs of lowered intraocular pressure (IOP) which is a key contributor to glaucoma.
 The drug when smoked or ingested creates an ocular hypotensive effect which lasts for about 3-4 hours.
 Although the benefits tend to last only for a few hours, yet as an alternative smoking cannabis or ingesting THC in any form can help treat the issue.
 Do not rely entirely on this and seek some professional advice before indulgence.

 Anti Inflammatory and Marijuana

 Anti-inflammatory drugs like Ibuprofen are usually accessible in any drugstore easily to treat muscle ache, headache, arthritis, joint pain, etc. People taking this medicine have witnessed allergic reactions including itching, swelling of hands and breathing troubles.
 In such cases, cannabis, having anti-inflammatory properties is likely beginning to replace such over the counter medications rapidly.
 Beta-caryophyllene, mentioned earlier, activates CB2 (cannabinoid) receptors in our body to restrain inflammation.
 The results are positive without leading to any psychotropic effects.

 Fitness enthusiasts incline towards anti-inflammatory medications to get relief from muscle pain or cramps.
 Cannabis can be a good alternative to other pills and can be taken along with other steroids for muscle building.

 Buy steroids in Canada from authentic online sites, to make sure you attain the right dosage in the right proportions.

 Alzheimer Medications and Cannabis

 The THC compound found in marijuana can help in preventing Alzheimer’s disease.
 How?
 Cannabis prevents the accumulation of amyloid beta protein in the brain, which is responsible for initiating the disease.
 While other Alzheimer’s disease drugs like Donepezil, Rivastigmine may prove to be helpful but the effects wear out after a few months leading to worsening conditions.
 These also include side effects like loss of appetite, vomiting, and diarrhea.
 Alzheimer’s disease may affect three times more population in the next 50 years or so.
-Cannabis can surely assist medical industry in combating the development of this disease.
+Cannabis can surely assist the medical industry in combating the development of this disease.

 Epilepsy Treatment with Marijuana